adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 *Note that though you are setting the 'projects' hasMany association on a user,
-  the reverse 'user' belongsTo association is being setup on project as well*
+  the reverse 'user' belongsTo association is being setup for you on the project
+  ( for both manual and factory defined hasMany associations ) as well*

 ```javascript
   projects.get('firstObject.user')  // => user